Radiofrequency Ablation Procedure

 What if Radiofrequency Ablation Doesn’t Work?

 Nerves can regenerate after the RFA procedure and start causing pain again.
 If this happens, the radiofrequency ablation can be repeated, and if the repeated operation comes up with the same results, a surgical intervention might be considered by your doctor.
-Between 30% and 50% of patients usually see significant pain reduction for atleast a two year period, but about 50% will only get that pain relief in a short period.
-However, some patients may not have any pain relief from a radiofrequency ablation at all, in which case surgery or other treatment options should be looked at.
+Up to 50% of patients usually see significant pain reduction for atleast a two year period, but others may only get that pain relief in a short period.
+Some patients may not have any pain relief from a radiofrequency ablation at all, in which case surgery or other treatment options should be looked at.

 If you have worse pain after Radiofrequency Ablation